getodk/central-frontend/README.md

 To build ODK Central Frontend files for production with minification, run `npm run build`.
 The files will be outputted to `dist/`.
 For more details on this command, see the [documentation for vueify](https://github.com/vuejs/vueify).

-For more information on deploying to production, see [effective-spork](https://github.com/nafundi/effective-spork).
+For more information on deploying to production, see the [ODK Central repository](https://github.com/opendatakit/central).

 ## Testing